 Visitors to Africas Best-Kept Secret Receive Rich Rewards

-By Drs.
+Article and photos by Drs.
 Clay and Joanna Hubbs

 Thanks to a combination of recent wars, droughts, and famines, Africas richest country in natural beauty and human resources is also one of its poorest.
 Per capita income is estimated at around $390 per year.
 Refugees from poverty-stricken areas of the north continue to stream into Addis looking for work, and one of the first images to hit you as you drive from the airport down Bole Road toward the center of town is overpopulation and poverty on a major scale.
 We found that how you respond to those who are in terrible need of food and medical help defines your stay in Ethiopia.

 Obviously, you cant give money to all who need it, so what do you do?
 On the advice of Ethiopian friends and foreign relief workers, we gave small sums to those on the street who were chronically ill and to mothers with babies.
 During our first few days in Addis we visited orphanages, schools, and families being supported by various relief agencies and gave what we could affordand pledged moreto support their work.

 Dr. Clay Hubbs with bright-eyed and beautiful children in a classroom at the Missionaries of Charity school in Addis Ababa.

 For this issue of Transitions Abroad, with its focus on work abroad, we hoped to gather information on opportunities for volunteering.
 But the aid workers we talked with told us that they simply couldnt afford to accept nonprofessionals as volunteers.
 Even if the volunteers were paid nothing, they would require food, accommodations, health insurancenot to mention attention.